wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Resource type

-A classification that allows Wix Bookings to automatically check [resource](#resource) availability and help avoid double bookings.
+A classification that allows Wix Bookings to automatically check [resource](#resource) availability and avoid double bookings.
-For example, rooms, equipment, vehicles, or any other custom asset type requiring scheduling and availability management.
+Examples include rooms, equipment, vehicles, or any other custom asset type that requires scheduling and availability management.
-[Staff members](#staff-member) are treated as a special resource type with complex scheduling needs.
+[Staff members](#staff-member) are treated as a special resource type with complex scheduling needs and have a [separate API](https://dev.wix.com/docs/api-reference/business-solutions/bookings/staff-members/introduction).

 ## Schedule